Documentation of ANGEL CONFERENCE 2019.

 Side events and special sessions

-Outside of the plenary speeches and the parallel sessions, arranged by the above themes, we have a number of special symposia and side events, including:
+Outside of the plenary speeches and the parallel sessions, arranged by the above themes, we had a number of special symposia and side events, including:

 - The new Connecting Classrooms through Global Learning programme